Borrowing from IT

 Conscience of the organization

 The focus of a full-scale data architect is primarily on determining the purpose of the data architecture and connecting it to the organization.
 Then they design and judge the quality of both the existing and the future data architecture.
-This judgement is based on criteria like functionality, safety, agility, and reliability.
-The full-scale data architect doesn’t hesitate to ask critical questions, like ‘what are the desired properties?
+This judgment is based on criteria like functionality, safety, agility, and reliability.
+The full-scale data architect doesn’t hesitate to ask critical questions, like ‘What are the desired properties?
 Have you decided on a particular type of solution, and if so, which one, and why?’
 That’s how the full-scale data architect functions as the organization’s conscience.

 Sources: